The 2015 ORIGINAL GROWLER

 Gunnison Trails holds some starting positions for sponsors, partners and race organization discretion.

-- The Sage Burner Trail Running Race will take place on Monday, May 27.
+- The Sage Burner Trail Running Race usually takes place the weekend prior to the Growler.
 Check out their website for details.